michaelangelopineda/ms2-lumiere/README.md

         - ### Contact Page

-            -   This page contains a form for inquiries so that users can get in touch with with the bran should they have any question.
+            -   This page contains a form for inquiries so that users can get in touch with with the brand should they have any question.
 It was designed simple and very straightforward.
             -   The functionality of the form was achieve using EmailJs and Javascript.
             -   There is a modal feedback response once the message has been sent.
             -   The message will be sent to the email address designated in the EmailJs template.